ContentSquare/readapt/CONTRIBUTING.md

 * [Vue 3 with composition API](https://vuejs.org/guide/introduction.html) for the frontend UI
 * [Tailwind](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/) for styling components
+* [TypeScript](https://www.typescriptlang.org/) language to use the benefits of typing
 * [Vitejs](https://vitejs.dev/) for bundling
 * [Vitest](https://vitest.dev/) for unit testing
+* [Featured-Sliced Design](https://feature-sliced.design/) methodology is used to design the source code of apps

 By contributing to Readapt, you have a wonderful opportunity to work and learn the latest technical stack.